-Women should get a blood glucose test every three years starting at age of 45 to test for diabetes or pre-diabetes.
-However, if you have a family history of diabetes, then begin early and start getting your blood sugar checked in your 30s itself.
+Women should get a blood glucose test every three years starting at the age of 45 to test for diabetes or pre-diabetes.
+However, if you have a family history of diabetes, then begin early and start getting your blood sugar checked in your 30s.

 6. Cholesterol check

-Women should have their cholesterol checked, at least periodically, post 25, to decrease the risk of heart diseases.
+Women should have their cholesterol checked, at least periodically, post 25, to decrease the risk of heart disease.
 If the results are normal, the AHA recommends testing once in three years.